inco-yjl/hm-core/homeassistant/components/air_quality/README.md

-# Air Quality - Alert Notification
+# Air Quality - Alert Monitor

 This feature extends the **Air Quality** integration by adding a flexible **Alert Monitoring System**.
 It allows users to define rules that trigger notifications when certain air-quality metrics exceed configured thresholds.